For more information, please contact AAIM Member Services at (703) 341-4540 or firstname.lastname@example.org

 Please note, if a nominee is a current board, council, or executive committee member at the time the award recipient is being selected, they are not eligible for award consideration.

 Self-nominations are not accepted.

 A nomination package must include:

-The AIM Nominating Committee will review the completed nominations and recommend a recipient to the AIM Council for final approval.
+The recipient is selected by the AIM Council.
 All nominations will be considered for the year they are nominated as well as the following two years.

 For more information regarding the AIM Distinguished Service Award, please contact AAIM Member Services at (703) 341-4540 or email@example.com.

 AIM presented the 2020 AIM Distinguished Service Award to Brian L. David, MBA.

 The AIM Distinguished Service Award recognizes an AIM member who has made significant contributions to the field of administration of academic internal medicine.

 A member of AIM since 2007, Mr. David is a former AIM President and has served on the Alliance for Academic Internal Medicine (AAIM) Compensation Committee, AAIM Task Force on Financing Ambulatory Education, and the AIM Education Committee.